Ugo/hardhat-trial/README.md

 # hardhat-trial

-This is test project to get familiar with hardhat.
+This is a test project to get familiar with hardhat.

 Basic HH commands:
 - to trigger tests